CentreSecuriteIA/textbook/docs/Chapters/02 - Risks Landscape/1-Risk-Decomposition.md

 # Risk Decomposition

 ⌛ Estimated Reading Time: 13 minutes.
-(2504 words)
+(2499 words)

 Even though AI continues to improve at a rapid pace, our current understanding of AI and potential long-term implications is still incomplete, posing significant challenges in accurately assessing and managing the associated risks.

 To be able to properly understand and set up defenses against the potential risks that AI causes, we need to first categorize them.
 In this section, we present a taxonomy of AI risk classification based on casual models, i.e. a categorization based on who is responsible for the risk.
 The main risks we will focus on are the following:

-- **Misuse risk:** This includes cases in which the AI system is just a tool, but the goals of the humans augmented by AI cause harm.
+- **Misuse risk****:** This includes cases in which the AI system is just a tool, but the goals of the humans augmented by AI cause harm.
 This includes malicious actors, nation states, corporations, or individuals who are able to leverage advanced capabilities to accelerate risks.
 Essentially these risks are caused due to the responsibility of some human or groups of humans.

 - **Misalignment risk:** These risks are caused due inherent problems in the machine learning process or other technical difficulties in AI design.
 This category also includes risks from multiple AIs interacting and cooperating with each other.
 These are risks due to unintended behavior caused by AIs independent of human intentions.

-- **Systemic risk:** These risks deal with disruptions, or feedback loops that arise due to AI being integrated with other complex systems in the world.
+- **Systemic risk:** These risks deal with disruptions, or feedback loops arising from integrating AI with other complex systems in the world.
 In this case upstream causes are difficult to pin down since the responsibility for risk is diffuse amongst many actors and interconnected systems.
-Examples could include AI (or groups of AIs) having an influence on the economic, logistic, or political systems.
+Examples could include AI (or groups of AIs) having an influence on economic, logistic, or political systems.
 This causes various types of risk as the entire global system of human civilization moves in an unintended direction, despite individual AIs being potentially aligned and responsibly used.

 While most AI risks likely fall into one of these three categories, there may be some gray areas that don't neatly fit this taxonomy.
 For example, an advanced AI system causing harm due to a complex interaction of misaligned objectives (misalignment risk) and integration with global systems in unintended ways (systemic risk).
 The categories may blur together in some scenarios.